-This Companion provides a review of Global Value Chains (GVCs) and the megatrends that are shaping them and will continue to reshape them in deep-set trajectories of change over the next few decades.
+This Companion provides a review of global value chains (GVCs) and the megatrends that are shaping them and will continue to reshape them in deep-set trajectories of change over the next few decades.
 Megatrends herald both challenges and opportunities.
-With the growing interest among business leaders and researchers in GVCs, this is a reference work which fills a gap in current literature by focusing on the new features of GVCs, including the shift of global purchasing power towards developing economies, the significance of emerging technologies and data analytics, the increasing tensions between globalization and de-globalization, and the role of micro-multinationals, start-up entrepreneurs, the public sector and middle markets in a fast changing global economy.
+With the growing interest among business leaders and researchers in GVCs, this is a reference work which fills a gap in current literature by focusing on the new features of GVCs, including the shift of global purchasing power towards developing economies, the significance of emerging technologies and data analytics, the increasing tensions between globalisation and de-globalisation, and the role of micro-multinationals, start-up entrepreneurs, the public sector and middle markets in a fast-changing global economy.

-The early sections are essentially intradisciplinary in character, with the first seeking to explore some historical aspects of GVCs.
-Subsequent sections cover the theory and practice of operations and supply chain management, emerging supply chain technologies and the impact of inter-firm collaboration across sectors and economies.
-The final section takes a more interdisciplinary approach and examines topics at the interface of GVCs with the economy, society, culture and politics.
+The early chapters are essentially intradisciplinary in character, with the first seeking to explore some historical aspects of GVCs.
+Subsequent chapters cover the theory and practice of operations and supply chain management, emerging supply chain technologies, and the impact of inter-firm collaboration across sectors and economies.
+The final chapters take a more interdisciplinary approach and examine topics at the interface of GVCs with the economy, society, culture and politics.

-Xiaozhun Yi, Deputy Director-General, World Trade Organisation, Geneva, Switzerland
+Xiaozhun Yi, Deputy Director-General, World Trade Organization, Geneva, Switzerland

-"The Covid-19 pandemic showed us the importance -- and fragility -- of global value chains and the need to rethink our established paradigms.
-This handbook assembles the "who is who" of researchers, analysts, strategic thinkers and doers in the field of supply chain management in a global context.
+"The Covid-19 pandemic showed us the importance – and fragility – of global value chains and the need to rethink our established paradigms.
+This handbook assembles the who’s who of researchers, analysts, strategic thinkers and doers in the field of supply chain management in a global context.
 What interests me most is the role intangible assets such as management practices, collaboration and dynamic capabilities in global value chains.
-We’ve always known intangible assets are an essential ingredient of a successful supply chain – as it turns out their importance is amplified during these challenging times.
+We’ve always known intangible assets are an essential ingredient of a successful supply chain – as it turns out, their importance is amplified during these challenging times.
 This handbook provides a solid overview of the state of the art in this field and has plenty of inspiration for future GVCs design and management which will inspire future research and practice alike."